SilvaEngComp/SilvaEngComp/README.md

 # Hi!
-My name is Eliabe Nascimento Silva, I am a Fullstak Senior Developer
+My name is Eliabe Nascimento Silva, I'm a Fullstak Senior Software Developer

-I have ever been in love with software development, for that reason I am not locked down for some technology.
-I love to hang out developing new solutions ether in rest and work moments, I point out my thirteen years of studding and my eight years of experience with several kind of technologies.
-That have gave me conditions to be able to work fast and with high quality, understanding the whole software context.
-It have made me able to bring about better project results.
+My technology history have built with love and hard work.
+I love what I do and I have been spend much time to developer my skills.
+For me once of the best feeling is what I feal when I solve some challange and I start all over again.
+I'm 9 year expirienced in the main technologies nowadays and I what to spread my wings much more.
+I whish what I deliver in my Github help you to solve some problem.
+Follow me and get the future you whant!

 <div align="center" style="display: grid; grid-template-rows: auto auto auto; ">
   <a href="https://github.com/SilvaEngComp">